Convention of Milan: Background

-Habsburg Spain had dominated Italy since the Peace of Cateau-Cambrésis in 1559; their possessions included the kingdoms of Sardinia, Naples and Sicily, along with a number of territories in the north, the most important being the Duchy of Milan.
+Habsburg Spain, had dominated Italy since the Peace of Cateau-Cambrésis in 1559; their possessions included the kingdoms of Sardinia, Naples and Sicily, along with a number of territories in the north, the most important being the Duchy of Milan.
 By 1700, this position was increasingly threatened by the general decline of Spanish power, Italian resentment over decades of heavy taxation to pay for their wars, and the rise of Savoy.

-When Charles II of Spain, last Habsburg ruler of the Spanish Empire, died in November 1700 without children, he left his throne to Philip of Anjou, younger grandson of Louis XIV of France, who became Philip V of Spain.
-In early 1701, French troops occupied Milan and Mantua on his behalf and Louis XIV made an alliance with Victor Amadeus of Savoy, whose daughter Maria Luisa married Philip.
+When Charles II of Spain, the last Habsburg ruler of the Spanish Empire, died in November 1700 without children, he left his throne to Philip of Anjou, the younger grandson of Louis XIV of France, who became Philip V of Spain.
+In early 1701, French troops occupied Milan and Mantua on his behalf and Louis XIV allied with Victor Amadeus of Savoy, whose daughter Maria Luisa married Philip.
 These actions led to the outbreak of the War of the Spanish Succession in July.

-Possession of these territories allowed the Franco-Spanish Bourbon alliance to threaten the Archduchy of Austria, heartland of the Habsburg monarchy.
+Possession of these territories allowed the Franco-Spanish Bourbon alliance to threaten the Archduchy of Austria, the heartland of the Habsburg monarchy.
 This led Emperor Leopold to despatch an Imperial army into Italy commanded by his best general, Prince Eugene of Savoy, who by February 1702 had regained control of most of Lombardy.
 However, the collapse of Imperial finances in 1703 and a Hungarian revolt forced Leopold to withdraw his troops and allowed the Franco-Spanish alliance to recover most of their losses.

 Although Victor Amadeus switched sides in October 1703, by the beginning of 1705 Savoy was close to defeat and Prince Eugene was sent back to Italy by Emperor Joseph, who had succeeded his father in May.
 Much of his army consisted of German mercenaries funded by England and the Dutch Republic.
 With their help, Prince Eugene broke the Siege of Turin in September, then seized Milan; despite a minor victory at Castiglione on 8 September, French forces in Italy were now cut off from France.
 In February 1707, Modena surrendered to Imperial forces, leaving Mantua as the only significant city still held by the Franco-Spanish alliance.